 the equipment, we or the agency also provide home health care instruction

 and Christian ministry.

 continuing ministry within the country through partnering agencies,

-- or form an overseas chapter to set up a repair shop for mobility equipment and wheelchair reconditioning and repairs, preferably run
+- or form an overseas chapter to set up a repair shop, preferably run

 by persons with disabilities.
 Help the local churches within the country